Metal injection molding

 Support shapes and features difficult to produce through conventional machining alone.

 Each project is reviewed case by case.
-We help evaluate realistic material and processing options based on your drawing, performance needs, and production objectives.
+We match realistic material and finishing options against your drawing, performance needs, and production volume — all done in-house.

 Typical projects may involve stainless steel, precipitation-hardening stainless steel, and other commonly used metal alloys depending on the application.